 - Kosher salt

-- 1/2 lb baby red potatoes cut into slices about 1/4-inch thick
+- 10 oz potatoes baby red, cut into slices about 1/4-inch thick, about 2 cups

 - 1 tbsp unsalted butter slightly softened